 6. Establish a Nighttime Skincare Routine

+Another evening routine idea is to establish a nighttime skincare routine.
 It's important to wash off makeup or simply cleanse your skin at the end of the day.
 This can include removing makeup, cleansing the skin with a gentle cleanser, using a toner, and nighttime moisturizer or face oil.
 You can also add in a weekly face mask to exfoliate dead skin + leave your skin fresh and smooth.
-My favorite products are Osmia Organics.
+My favorite products are Osmia Organics - the scents are soothing and help me relax before bed.

 7. Drink a Cup of Herbal Tea